csc7/PP5_CI_GDEC/README.md

 The design was planned to cover screen sizes from 320x568px to 1920x1370px.

 ## **Colours**
-White and RGB(49, 49, 48), with some titles in RGB(76, 76, 211).
-Other variations close to these three colours are also present to enhance contrast.
-The background of the body was set to RGB(236, 238, 238) in order to have a good contrast as well.
+Colours are based on different tonalities of blue for header (fixed navigation menu) and footer, contrasting with a white background for the body (where products and all other content appear).
+The header (fixed navigation menu) and body, as well as body and footer, are separated by a red banners (the top one containing moving messages with white fonts).

 #### [Back to Index](#index)
 <br>

 ## **Fonts**
-Google fonts (please see credits section below) were implemented on the website.
-Heebo (Medium 500) for titles and Oxygen (Regular 400) for paragraphs.
-Sans-serif font is used as a back-up in case the previous font cannot be loaded.
+Google fonts (please see credits section below) were implemented on the website; Play (Regular 400 and Bold 700) and Roboto (Regular 400).
+Play is used for the body; Sans-serif font is used as a back-up in case the previous font cannot be loaded.

 #### [Back to Index](#index)
 <br>